Hes-Siemelink/instacli/instacli-spec/commands/instacli/script-info/Script info.spec.md

 ## Definition of input parameters

 If the script uses input parameters, you can define them in **Script info** with the `input` property.
+They will be exposed as variables in the script.

 <!-- yaml instacli before
 ${input}: